ammar-tanwar/bloglearnbay/posts/data-science-in-media-hospitality-and-transportation.md

 The average data scientist's salary in the hospitality business is Rs 14.9 Lakhs per annum in India.

 Oyo Rooms offers about Rs 14.9 Lakhs per annum for a data scientist with more than ten years of experience.
-The Taj Coromandel  Rs 27.1 Lakhs per annum for data science specialists with 1-5 years of experience.
+The Taj Coromandel offers Rs 27.1 Lakhs per annum for data science specialists with 1-5 years of experience.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/dsmh-4.png" style="width:100%" class="img" alt="A table that represents the following sections: pickup cluster, request count, minutes, hour, day, and month."/>